Editor's Note: This is not a "Current Event" any more. But the discussion is a good one and the topic is still relevant.

 There is a political battle raging in America today.
 The Health Care Debate is the central issue on the political landscape right now.
 Why is it drawing such passion from all quarters and political persuasions?
 How does this debate affect you?
-Read this editorial from The Minuteman, the editor of this site, and read the comments of some of our readers at the bottom of the page.
+Read this editorial from The Minuteman, the former editor of this site, and read the comments of some of our readers at the bottom of the page.
 You can even add your own thoughts or comments on the Health Care Debate if you want to!

 The current health care debate revolves around one primary issue - what is the proper role for the government to take in people's health care?
 Here are a few questions that people from different sides of the issue have posed: